 Some of our group trips require minimum numbers and if these are not achieved we have the right to cancel the trip and refund your deposit and other monies paid.

 If we are your booking agent for air transportation, your contract with Your Service Providers may allow them to cancel or amend bookings.
 We will ensure that you are promptly notified of any significant changes, but accept no liability for any changes or costs incurred which may result.

-You will have the choice of either accepting the change of arrangements of comparable standard from us, or cancelling your booked arrangements and receiving a full refund.
+You will have the choice of either accepting the change of arrangements of comparable standard from us, or cancelling your booked arrangements and receiving a full refund for all cancellations within our control.
+Please note that in the case of “Force Majeure” all our usual terms and conditions will not apply and will be superseded by us offering the best available solution for your booking.
 We will pay compensation in respect of any significant changes that we make to your booking, using the scale below.
 These may include (but are not limited to) the following changes: a change in accommodation to that of a lower official category, a change of UK departure airport, except between London airports, a change of supplier, a change in the time of your departure or return flight by more than 12 hours.

 This standard payment will not affect your statutory or other rights.
 We will only make one payment for each full fare paying adult in the booking.
 Any children not paying the full adult fare will receive 50% of the listed amount.
 If the value of your booking is less than the compensation outlined, we will pay compensation only to the value of the booking.

 Period before departure when a Compensation payable per person

 More than 60 days £00

 59-29 days £10